fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 ```

 It is good to know what it is doing, before use macros.
 At first, the code checks value kind, if it is a simple object, then we're
-checking the name of the property and if it is our `body`, setting the value.
+checking the name of the property and if it is our `sprite`, setting the value.
 The method expects `true` or `false` as a return value,
-what does each mean? `true` means that the property was handled and `false` - otherwise.
+what does each mean? `true` means that the property was handled and `false` - opposite.
 If the editor sees `false` it prints warning
-message informing you that something is missing.
+message informing you that property handler is missing.

 To assign the correct handle of the sprite to the respective field in script properties, hold `Alt` and start dragging sprite node from
 the world viewer to the respective field in the player script.
 Release the mouse button and if everything is ok, the field should "say"